Fourier Neural Networks as Function Approximators and Differential Equation Solvers: Numerical studies

+The design of the FNN lends itself naturally to simple linear combinations of Fourier modes.
+We first assess a function of period $T=2$ given by

-with four nodes in the hidden layer.
-We show results for both $L^2$ and $L^1$ regularizations.
-We report the parameters of the network upon convergence in tables (\ref{tab:tabcossinL2}-\ref{tab:tabcossinL1}) along with the number of iterations and the value loss function.
-We notice that the output of the FNN is
+Although this function has only one mode, we build the network with four nodes in the hidden layer and seek to observe whether the redundant nodes converge to zero.
+To investigate the impact of different regularization terms in the loss function, we consider both $L^2$ and $L^1$ norms in Equation\myref{eq:lossfunction_good}.
+We report the network converged parameters in Tables\myref{tab:tabcossinL2}--\myref{tab:tabcossinL1}, along with the number of iterations and the minimized loss function.
+Analytical work indicates that the expected output of the FNN is

-which is the reduced form of $f(x)= \cos(\pi x) + \sin(\pi x)$.
-The optimization converged to approximately $2e-4$ in $189$ iterations for the $L^2$ regularization against $3e-4$ in $87$ iterations for the $L^1$ one.
-Although the results for the $L^1$ regularization are slightly better, none of the hidden layer to output weights converged to exactly zero as was expected.
+which is the reduced form of $f(x)= \mathrm{cos}(\pi x) + \mathrm{sin}(\pi x)$.
+The optimization converged to approximately $2e-4$ in $189$ iterations for the $L^2$ regularization, as illustrated in Table\myref{tab:tabcossinL2}.
+The convergence rate is faster for the $L^1$ regularization, providing in $87$ iterations a loss function of magnitude order $3e-4$, as in Table\myref{tab:tabcossinL1}.
+Although the $L^1$ regularization displays better convergence properties, the weights themselves do not converge to exactly zero as expected (see the weights corresponding to nodes $2-4$ in Table\myref{tab:tabcossinL1}).